Thatguy560/CV/README.md

 ## Background
 <!-- Then a sentence about what you've achieved. -->
 <!-- And then a sentence about what exictes you about tech. -->
 Young, self-motivated and diligent Full-Stack Developer who has just graduated from renowned software development bootcamp [Makers Academy](https://makers.tech/hire/).

 After finishing my A levels, I was offered university places but chose employment with an apprenticeship as my path to further education.
 During the last three and a half years I have worked in three separate jobs within the Accounting and Finance sector.

-As someone who has had a passion for technology from an early age and after subsequent research, I decided to persue a career in software development.
+As someone who has had a passion for technology from an early age and after subsequent research, I decided to pursue a career in software development.
 I wholeheartedly believe a career in the technology industry will provide creativity, excitement and diversity.
 I relish the opportunity to both solve and assist in the solution of logic-based challenges.
 I believe this dynamic environment will provide ample opportunities for personal and professional development.
 The technology landscape is continuously evolving which necessitates a high demand for people with the same capacity for growth.
 I strive to be one of those people, constantly learning and developing my skills and knowledge.

 ## Projects